Updated October 2025

 The below tweet shows Brex’s ex-Chief Revenue Officer talking about how they used PitchBook to find companies for their most successful outbound sales campaign:

-Another way to find leads for sales is to look at who follows your competitors.
+Another way to find leads is by extracting your competition's connections on LinkedIn.

-Another effective way to find leads is to search Google & Twitter for “top companies in x category”.
+Another effective way to find leads is to search Google, X & ChatGPT for “top companies in x category”.

 For example, if you were building a newsletter software company, and all of your potential customers are people that own blogs, you could search Google for “top blogs in x category”.

-In the below Tweet, Nathan Barry explains how he used this method to grow ConvertKit to over $100,000 in MRR:
+In the below X post, Nathan Barry explains how he used this method to grow ConvertKit to over $100,000 in MRR:

 YCombinator is the largest startup accelerator in the world.